mg-04/mg-04.github.io/_publications/2025-05-25-Interpreting-Inner-Core-Attenuation-Scattering-through-Ultrasonic-Experiments.md

 ---
-title: "Interpreting Inner Core Attenuation Scattering through Ultrasonic Experiments"
+title: "An Experimental Ultrasonic Method to Determine A Scattering Quality Factor, with Application to Earth's Inner Core"
 collection: publications
 category: manuscripts
 permalink: /publication/2025-04-25-Interpreting-Inner-Core-Attenuation-Scattering-through-Ultrasonic-Experiments